collectivexyz/revolution-protocol/README.md

 - The RevolutionPointsEmitter and AuctionHouse should always pay creators (ETH or RevolutionPoints) in accordance with the creatorRateBps and entropyRateBps calculation.

-- The AuctionHouse should always pay only creator(s) of the CultureIndex art piece being auctioned and the owner.
+- The AuctionHouse should always pay only creator(s) of the ArtRace art piece being auctioned and the owner.

 - The RevolutionPointsEmitter should always pay the `creatorsAddress`.

 - ETH and RevolutionPoints transfer functions are secure and protected with reentrancy checks / math errors.

-### CultureIndex
+### ArtRace

-- Anything uploaded to the CultureIndex should always be mintable by the RevolutionToken contract and not disrupt the RevolutionToken contract in any way.
+- Anything uploaded to the ArtRace should always be mintable by the RevolutionToken contract and not disrupt the RevolutionToken contract in any way.

 - The voting weights calculated must be solely based on the ERC721 and RevolutionPoints balance of the account that casts the vote.

-- Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.
+- Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the ArtRace.

 - Accounts can not vote twice on the same art piece.